gtiosclub/gtios.club/tutorials/weather/part3.md

 ---
+layout: tutorial_pages
+part: 3
-title: Part 3 - Preparing the ViewController
+title: Preparing the ViewController
-permalink: weather-part3.html
+permalink: /weather-part-3/
-sidebar: tutorials
 ---

 Open the project folder in Finder, and you'll see that CocoaPods created a new `Weather App.xcworkspace` file and a Pods folder in which to store all the project’s dependencies.
 From now on we will be using this workspace and **not** our `Weather App.xcodeproj`.